 Fancy putting together a triplet of top-end zooms?
 How about the Olympus M.Zuiko Digital 7-14mm f2.8 PRO, Olympus M.Zuiko Digital 12-40mm f2.8 PRO and Olympus M.Zuiko Digital 40-150mm f2.8 PRO, giving you an equivalent range of 14-300mm with a constant f2.8 aperture.
 Or if you’re willing to sacrifice the constant f2.8 aperture for a smaller and lighter triplet with f2.8-4 apertures, I’m very fond of the Panasonic Leica DG 8-18mm f2.8-4, Panasonic Leica DG 12-60mm f2.8-4 and Panasonic Leica DG 50-200mm f2.8-4, giving you an equivalent range of 16-400mm.

-Keep reading for my detailed reviews of selected Micro Four Thirds lenses and sample image galleries!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+Keep reading for my detailed reviews of selected Micro Four Thirds lenses and sample image galleries!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!